 5. As you put them down for nap/bedtime

 This is one of my favorite times to pray for my children.
-It’s usually dark and quiet, and I can pray through my ACTS prayers for them, either to myself or aloud.
+It’s usually dark and quiet, and I can pray through my ACTS prayers or pray through a scripture for them, either to myself or aloud.
 With my youngest, I do this as I’m rocking him to sleep, and with my oldest I usually lay down next to him for a few minutes after we sing songs and pray together before bed.
 These are some of my favorite mom moments.

 6. As you fold laundry/do dishes/do other household chores